mahbird/InkWeatherMini/README.md

 **E-ink adaptor board:**
 - e.g. DESPI-C02
 You need an adaptor board to connect the eink screen to your ESP32.
-There are other brands out there, some options are cheaper and they come in different forms, above is just a suggestion and is the one used in this tutorial.
+There are other brands out there, some options are cheaper and they come in different forms.
+You can choose any you like, the DESPI-C02 is just an example.

 **Push button x 1:**
 Choose any you like.
 Compulsory if you want to load the .bin file directly, optional if you choose to hardcode configurations directly in the code.